-There are three degrees of hypercalcemia: mild, moderate and severe.
-This level is based on results of laboratory tests that measure the level of calcium in the blood.
-The degree of hypercalcemia influences the treatment plan.
-Because hypercalcemia is often caused by the underlying cancer, the degree of success in treating hypercalcemia can be directly tied to the success of treating the cancer.
+There are three degrees of hypercalcemia: mild, moderate, and severe.
+This level is based on the results of laboratory tests that measure the level of calcium in the blood.
+The degree of hypercalcemia determines the treatment plan.
+Because hypercalcemia is often caused by cancer, how well it can be treated depends upon the success of treating the cancer.

-Contact your care team if you are experiencing any symptoms of hypercalcemia for further examination, lab work and treatment.
+Contact your care team right away if you are having any symptoms of hypercalcemia listed above.